Stoner ferromagnetism in a momentum-confined interacting 2D electron gas: Numerical Analysis

-At first sight, in the range of $m_{\text{eff}}^{-1}<-3m_0^{-1}$ or $2m_0^{-1}< m_{\text{eff}}^{-1}$, the ground state seems to be both partially spin-polarized and to have a non-zero momentum.
+At first sight, in the range of $m_{\text{eff}}^{-1}\lesssim-3m_0^{-1}$ or $2m_0^{-1}\lesssim m_{\text{eff}}^{-1}$, the ground state seems (for some system sizes) to be partially spin-polarized and for some cases to also have a non-zero momentum.
 However, we now argue that this is a finite-size artifact.
+To make the discussion concrete, we will consider the case of $N=19$, but the following arguments hold with trivial modifications to every $N$.
 In the limit of $m_{\text{eff}}^{-1}\rightarrow \pm\infty$, we expect a completely depolarized state, i.e. $S_{z}=\frac{1}{2}$.
 This is because the Coulomb interaction is completely negligible compared to the kinetic dispersion.
 In this limit, Hund's rule dictates that the favorable configuration among states with the same kinetic energy is the one that maximizes the total spin.
 Consider placing $N=19$ electrons on our momentum grid one at a time while minimizing kinetic energy.
 For $m_{\text{eff}}^{-1}\rightarrow \infty$ ($m_{\text{eff}}^{-1}\rightarrow -\infty$) we find that the last $5$ electrons ($7$ electrons) have to be placed on $6$ spin-degenerate sites with momenta $k=\frac{\sqrt{3}}{2}k_0$ (see Fig.~\ref{fig:hund}).
 This leads to a ${12}\choose{5}$ degenerate ground state for either sign of $m_{\text{eff}}^{-1}$.
 In this subspace of ground states, the states with maximal total spin have $S=\frac{5}{2}$, and a $12$-fold degeneracy due to $C_{6}$ rotations and $S_{z}=\pm\frac{5}{2}$.
 All the maximal spin configurations occur with $|\vec{k}_{\text{tot}}|=\frac{\sqrt{3}}{2}k_0$.
 By fixing $\vec{k}_{\text{tot}}$ and $S_{z}>0$, it follows from Hund's rule that the ground state has this total spin and momentum.
 A similar argument for the $N=7$ system leads to $S=\frac{5}{2}$ with $|\vec{k}_{\text{tot}}|=k_0$, in perfect agreement with our numerical results.
+In Fig.~\ref{fig:hund} we also describe this schematically for $N=18$.
 We expect that increasing the system size will retain this residual spin polarization which gradually becomes insignificant: $S/N\rightarrow0$.
 In the thermodynamic limit, this artifact would not occur.
 This is hinted in Fig.~\ref{fig:spin_vs_m} by considering the total spin per particle for different system sizes.
-We note that if we were to focus our attention on the $\vec{k}_{\text{tot}}=0$ sector where the thermodynamic limit's ground state is expected, we find (numerically) its lowest energy state has $S=\frac{3}{2}$, as expected from the exact same Hund's rule argument above.
-We conclude that the phase outside $-3m_{0}^{-1} \leq m_{\text{eff}}^{-1} \leq 2m_{0}^{-1}$ for $m_0^{-1}=\frac{V_{k_0}N}{2A k_0^{2}}$ is consistent with a spin unpolarized phase up to finite-size effects.
+We note that for $N=19$ particles, if we were to focus our attention on the $\vec{k}_{\text{tot}}=0$ sector where the thermodynamic limit's ground state is expected, we find (numerically) its lowest energy state has $S=\frac{3}{2}$, as expected from the exact same Hund's rule argument above.
+We conclude that the phase outside $-3m_0^{-1} \lesssim m_{\text{eff}}^{-1}\lesssim 2m_0^{-1}$ is consistent with a spin unpolarized phase up to finite-size effects.

 \end{widetext}